 In this course we will take a close look at the rise of historiography and at the political, military and social history of fifth-century B.C.
 Greece, based on a thorough reading of the most prominent existing ancient sources: Herodotus, Thucydides, Plutarch, Xenophon and a few modern sources as well.
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: sophomore standing.